Methods of Giving

-Gifts of SecuritiesTransfer part of your portfolio and hold onto your cash.
-How-To & Forms
+Gifts of Securities Transfer part of your portfolio and hold onto your cash.

-Planned GiftAs simple as a codicil that establishes a bequest, a Planned Gift can also take the form of a charitable trust or annuity.
+Planned Gifts As simple as a codicil that establishes a bequest, a Planned Gift can also take the form of a charitable trust or annuity.

-Matching GiftsYour employer's matching gift program is the easiest way to leverage your contribution, which could effectively double or triple in value.
+Your employer's Matching Gift program is the easiest way to leverage your contribution, which could effectively double or triple in value.
 By demonstrating your commitment to Cornell Law School, a matching gift expands the circle of our friends and potential benefactors, thereby discovering new sources of funding for scholarships and professorships, research and prizes.
 Often, matching-gift companies and organizations will step forward to sponsor a conference, symposium, journal or other programming associated with one of the Law School's distinguished academic centers, institutes, or clinics.
-When activity rises in matching gifts, the Law School thrives.
+When activity rises in matching gifts, Cornell Law School thrives.

-Gifts of SecuritiesA transfer of appreciated securities—stocks, bonds, mutual funds—is as advantageous to you as it is beneficial to Cornell Law School.
+A transfer of appreciated securities -- stocks, bonds, mutual funds -- is as advantageous to you as it is beneficial to Cornell Law School.
 By re-assigning one or more of these investments to the giving area of your choice, you earn a charitable-gift deduction for the full market value and cancel your responsibility to pay the capital-gains tax.
 You may even sell some of the securities at market value, transfer the rest to the Law School, and find that your charitable-gift deduction wholly offsets your capital-gains tax obligation.
 In some cases, the current value of your gift might be greater than the cost of transferring ownership-and, if the markets prosper, the value Cornell Law School eventually realizes from these securities might be many times greater than it was at the outset.

-Planned GiftsA planned gift can take several forms, including a bequest, a charitable trust, or an annuity.
-As a life income agreement, it can provide you and / or your spouse, partner, or "significant other" with life-long income, part of which might be tax-exempt.
+A Planned Gift in the form of a life income agreement can provide you and / or your spouse, partner, or "significant other" with life-long income, part of which might be tax-exempt.
 Depending on the nature and amount of the gift, you might lessen or cancel your capital-gains tax obligation, reduce or cancel your estate tax, and earn an IRS deduction for a charitable gift-all while creating a resource of inestimable value to Cornell Law School.
-As a cornerstone of your personal legacy, a Planned Gift can potentially provide funding in perpetuity for a named Professorship, Scholarship, academic center, institute, program, clinic, or another project by which you choose to be remembered.
+As a cornerstone of your personal legacy, a Planned Gift can potentially provide funding in perpetuity for a named endowment fund, an academic center, institute, program, clinic, or another project by which you choose to be remembered.